andreacasalino/ColoredStream/README.md

 ## CMAKE SUPPORT

 You can fetch this package and link to the **ColoredStream** library, that is actually just a **INTERFACE** library exposing the position of [**ColoredStream.hpp**](./src/ColoredStream/ColoredStream.hpp)

-## TO BE DONE FEATURES

-These features will be soon added:
- - allow the possibility to color also the background of the text
- - allow the possibility to specify the color using a **(r,g,b)** triplet.